 The policy of the Police Department is to prevent crime and arrest offenders while protecting human life.
-In situations where it is necessary to engage in the lawful use of force [See Glossary], Members of the Force will use force based upon the totality of circumstances [See Glossary] using a reasonable and necessary [See Glossary] standard to effectively bring an incident or person under control.
-[See Policy 4200] The use of Department-authorized intermediate weapons [See Definition] may be effective tools when the use of force is reasonable and necessary.
+In situations where it is necessary to engage in the lawful use of force [See Glossary], Members of the Force will use force based upon the totality of circumstances [See Glossary] using an objectively reasonable [See Glossary] standard to effectively bring an incident or person under control.
+[See Policy 4200] The use of Department-authorized intermediate weapons [See Definition] may be effective tools when the use of force is objectively reasonable.